Fodor's Expert Review The Quay House

-Nineteenth-century time travelers would feel right at home in this three-story Georgian house, Clifden's oldest (1820), as ancestral portraits, mounted fish, Victorian engravings, and cosseting fabrics all lend a frozen-in-amber allure.
+Nineteenth-century time travelers would feel right at home in this three-story, town center Georgian house, Clifden's oldest building (1820) that once housed the harbor master.
+The ancestral portraits, mounted fish, Victorian engravings, and cosseting fabrics all lend a frozen-in-amber allure.
 It's made all the more homey by touches like model boats and, alas, a few too many animal-skin rugs.
 A roaring turf fire in the living room greets you as you enter the burnished breakfast room, while the nearby terrace has been gloriously sheathed in glass for a conservatory feel.
-This oasis of calm beside the harbor quay (just a short walk from the town center) contains guest rooms that are unusually spacious; those in the main house are imaginatively decorated with deep-color walls and wonderful period accents; all but two have sea views.
+The peaceful setting by the harbor quay ensures a good night's sleep and the guest rooms are unusually spacious; those in the main house are imaginatively decorated with deep-color walls and wonderful period accents; all but two have sea views.
 There's also a new wing with seven studio rooms with balconies overlooking the harbor.